 The eCommerce industry, in particular, has experienced significant growth in recent years, further highlighting the importance of web development.
 According to a report by eMarketer, global eCommerce sales reached $4.280 trillion in 2020, accounting for 18% of total retail sales.
 As more businesses embrace eCommerce, the need for skilled web developers to create and maintain online stores will continue to rise.

 Moreover, the web development job market remains strong The U.S. Bureau of Labor Statistics projects that employment for web developers and digital designers will grow by 13% from 2020 to 2030, faster than the average for all occupations.
 This growth is driven by the increasing demand for well-designed, responsive, and user-friendly websites and web applications across various industries.

 In addition to the demand for web development services, there is also an increasing interest in web-based technologies like Progressive Web Apps (PWAs).
 PWAs combine the best of web and native applications, offering offline functionality, push notifications, and home screen icons.
 As businesses look for ways to reach and engage with their audiences more effectively, PWAs provide an attractive solution that further drives the demand for skilled web developers.

 Furthermore, web development plays a crucial role in areas like digital marketing, search engine optimization (SEO), and user experience (UX) design.
-According to Statista, digital advertising spending in the United States reached $152.9 billion in 2020, with a projected growth to $194.58 billion by 2023.
+According to WSJ, digital ad spending in the United States reached $209.7 billion in 2022.
 This growth emphasizes the importance of well-optimized and visually appealing websites for businesses looking to improve their online presence and reach their target audience.In conclusion, web development continues to be an essential part of the digital landscape, with businesses and organizations relying on websites and web applications to connect with their audiences.